-For children in Years 3 – 6, Paid hot lunches are available and cost £2.25 per day.
-Please click here for the latest menu
+For children in Years 3 – 6, paid hot lunches are available at £2.45 per day, payable via our online payment system, SchoolMoney.

 If you do not wish your child to have a hot meal, please supply your child with a packed lunch.
 It is expected that a child’s packed lunch provides a balanced meal – sweets and chocolate are not allowed.
 Please provide a drink – juice or water – no fizzy drinks are permitted.

 Free School Meals/Pupil Premium